rlite/rlite/README.md

 This will produce 1000 request/response transactions between client and server, and the client will report the average round trip time.

+To look at the RIB of the normal DIF (n1.DIF), use the following command:

+    # rlite-ctl dif-rib-show n1.DIF

+In the DFT (Directory Forwarding Table) part of the RIB you can see an entry for the **rinaperf** application registered on node **a**.

-In the same terminal, you can run **rinaperf** in ping mode with the following
+Always in the same terminal, you can run **rinaperf** in ping mode with the following command:
-command:

     # rinaperf -d n1.DIF